vinceafuture/mRing-multimodal-smart-ring-for-hci/README.md

 - **6nm customized ASIC MR1** for computing of gesture and screen location
 - **battery and charging point**
 - **bluetooth** for connection with computing device like PC/Phone/TV

-The result is a new human–machine interface that merges complete function GUI operation and real world manipulation into a single device.

 ![MR1_interface](images/MR1_interface.png)